 Before we dive into the possible warning signs of a recession, it’s worth noting that predicting a recession is not an exact science.

 So, while the following warning signs historically have served as indicators that a recession might be on the horizon, that doesn’t mean they are foolproof.
 The economy is dynamic, and there is no list of indicators that have preceded every past recession.

 Still, the following indicators tend to be a good place to start looking if you’re worried about whether a recession lies ahead.

 Sign No. 1: The yield curve inverts

 Typically, long-term bonds pay more than short-term bonds, as illustrated above.
 This makes sense: If you agree to tie up your money for longer periods, you should be paid more for your trouble.
 This is why a five-year certificate of deposit (CD) pays more than a one-year CD.

 Rarely, however, the reverse is true: Long-term bonds start paying less than short-term bonds.
 When that happens, a recession often follows.
 In fact, this situation, known as an inverted or negative yield curve, has proven a highly accurate recession predictor.

-The Fed can raise short-term rates, which is exactly what they’ve been doing for the past couple of years.
+The Fed can raise short-term rates, which is exactly what they started doing in March 2022, for the first time since 2018.
 But if investors start thinking things don’t look so good in the economy, they keep their powder dry by buying long-term bonds.
 The more they buy and bid up the price, the lower the rates on these securities go.